codefellows/seattle-301d56/class-06/README.md

 # Class 06: Node, npm, Express, and APIs

+## Code demo from lecture is at https://github.com/mnfmnfm/puppy-api

 ## Overview

 Today we will take a step into the back end, beginning to write a proper `server.js` file to serve API data to the City Explorer client application.
 You will continue to build out this file through lab 9, working with a new partner each day.